History of Vermont: Infrastructure history

 Transportation around this mountainous state was a challenge to the original colonists.
 While this challenge has been met in the current era by turnpikes and limited rail service, public transportation for the majority of Vermonters has often remained elusive.

 The state highway system was created in 1931.

 In 2008, the Vermont Transit Lines, a subsidiary of Greyhound Lines went out of business.
 It had begun operating in 1973.
 Limited service continued under the direct aegis of Greyhound.
 This has been replaced by subsidized regional NGO corporations which provide limited service for most, but adequate service for those needing medical treatment.

 Religious history

-In colonial times, like many of its neighboring states, Vermont's largest religious affiliation was Congregationalism.
+In colonial times, like New England, Vermont's largest religious affiliation was Congregationalism.
 In 1776, 63% of affiliated church members in Vermont were Congregationalists.
 At that time, however, only 9% of people belonged to a specific church due to the remoteness of population centers.

+In 2000, Catholics comprised 43% of the state population, followed by no religion at 24%.
+The remaining 33% were nearly all Protestants, led by Congregationalists at 6%; Methodists at 6%; Episcopalians at 5%; Baptists at 4%; and Christians at 4%.